About Ron Pace’s Canyon Crest K-9

 Ron says, a child grows up needing an education to develop communication skills.
 Learning how to communicate effectively with a dog in a language it understands is the first step in establishing control.
 It is important that all breeds of dogs have proper training, and equally important that the owners are properly trained to handle and understand their dog in order to enjoy their pet to its fullest potential.

 Ron and his wife Patti, run their full-service training facility on five scenic acres in Tacoma, Washington.
-The center offers a professional trainer/instructor course, breeding of high quality German Shepherds, boarding, doggy daycare and grooming services.
+The center offers a professional trainer/instructor course, breeding of high quality German Shepherds, Boarding and many aspects of Training from Puppy Pre-school to Diabetic Alert Dogs.
 The business provides customers with pet containment solutions through DogWatch Northwest Hidden Fence Systems.
-He currently serves as an Executive Board Member for the Tacoma Pierce County Humane Society.
+He has served five years as an Executive Board Member for the Tacoma Pierce County Humane Society.

 Dogs are Great and Ron has dedicated his professional life to making our best friends better!